SDarkMagic/cursed-titanfall-docs/docs/modules/Titans.md

 - Laser tripwire now lasts for 30 seconds before despawning
 - Damage from energy weapons or electrical/arc sources is now absorbed and recharges Ion's energy meter
 - The `Split Shot Power` aegis upgrade now causes damaging enemies with the splitter rifle to refill Ion's energy
+- Ion no longer uses ammo.
+All shots fired from the primary weapon will instead drain from her energy pool.
+This may need to be later balanced further as it was designed around the FD aegis upgrades
 ### Tone
 - Burst shot mod now has a max burst size of 12 shots
 - A small sonar pulse is created at the user's position when firing the tracker cannon.
 This can be used to quickly acquire locks when surrounded by multiple enemies